Kintyre/ksconf/docs/source/dyn/cli.rst

     Build an executable script of the stanzas in a configuration file that can be later applied to a running Splunk instance via the Splunkd REST endpoint.

-    This can be helpful when pushing complex props & transforms to an instance where you only have UI access and can't directly publish an app.
+    This can be helpful when pushing complex props and transforms to an instance where you only have UI access and can't directly publish an app.

     positional arguments: